 Grupo de Operações Especiais (GOE) is a Portuguese police tactical unit primarily formed for executing counter-terrorism tasks.
 Their job is to perform high-risk tasks.
 The Grupo de Operações Especiais, in fact, means Special Operations Group in Spanish.
 GOE is a police tactical unit of Portugal’s PSP (Public Security Police).
-The unit’s origins can be traced back to 1982 when it was established as one of the first civilian counter-terrorism forces of the World.
+The unit’s origins can be traced back to 1982 when it was established as one of the first civilian counter-terrorism forces in the world.

 In 1978, the foundation for the Grupo de Operações Especiais (GOE) was laid with the acquisition of Quinta das Águas Livres was acquired.
 After that, the construction works of the infrastructures began.
-It was necessary to organize the instruction activities and to accommodate the distinct elements that would form a future operational group began.
-After the first plans were created, some elements of the 22nd Special Air Service Regiment (SAS) came to further GOE headquarters to train and start the formation of a police group able to conduct counter-terrorism missions.
+It was necessary to organize the instruction activities and accommodate the distinct elements that would form a future operational group.
+After the first plans were created, some elements of the 22nd Special Air Service Regiment (SAS) came to further GOE headquarters to train and start forming a police group to conduct counter-terrorism missions.

 The first COE – Curso de Operações Especiais (Special Operations Course) began on March 29, 1982.
 It ended on November 18, 1982, and with that, the GOE was considered to be totally operational and with an intervention capability since the end of 1982, although it was formally created in 1979.